Missouri Players to Watch Against Princeton - Second Round

 Missouri's Last Game

-On Thursday, in its most recent game, Missouri defeated Utah State 76-65.
-With 23 points, D'Moi Hodge was its top scorer.
+In its most recent game, Missouri topped Utah State on Thursday, 76-65.
+D'Moi Hodge scored a team-high 23 points (and added two assists and four boards).

 |Name